gxf1212/notes/course/molecular-immunology/molecular-immunology.md

 ### Concepts

+Corresponding to the above two points,

+- antigenicity (抗原性): the ability to specifically combine with the final products of a immune response (i.e. antibodies or receptors on sensitized immune cells)
 - immunogenicity (免疫原性): the ability to induce immnue response
-- antigenicity (抗原性): the ability to specifically combine with the final products of a immune response (i.e. antibodies or receptors on sensitized immune cells)

 Thus, antigens are categorized into